Can Chinese Medicine Treat Endometriosis

 Our practitioners are Chinese herb experts with experience treating endometriosis with raw herbs over many years of practice.

 Steven Clavey worked with the endometriosis association for 25 years, participating in studies and sharing his insights with western gynaecological practitioners and patients alike.
 He has treated countless patients for endometriosis over his more than 35 years in practice.
 Davina Mercuri has been treating endometriosis patients with The Grove for almost 20 years, and has been mentored by and coordinated treatments with Steven Clavey.
 Cassandra Young has received extensive mentoring with Steven Clavey in the treatment of endometriosis and treated numerous cases with herbal prescriptions and acupuncture.
-Jade Ouk uses a combined approach of herbal prescriptions and acupuncture drawing upon her experience of mentoring with Steven and seeing endometriosis cases while interning at the Zhejiang Hospital in China.
+Anna Boetto has trained under Steven Clavey and has treated many endometriosis cases throughout her time as a naturopath and Chinese medicine practitioner.
+Anna uses a combined approach of Chinese herbal medicine, acupuncture and naturopathy and draws upon her extensive experience in each to provide an effective combined approach.

 Related Pages